 - Fire – This includes wildfires, lightning, and fire from accidents and riots.

 - Windstorms and Hail – Roof leaks due to damages from snow on top of the roof, heavy ice, and sleet.

 - Lightning – Damage to due mother nature’s wrath is also included.
 Lightning damages can be severe or straightforward.
 But either way, it will be covered since it is from a natural cause and can’t be predicted.

 - Theft – Any sudden and accidental damage that caused leakage after a break-in or theft is mostly covered.
-So let say the intruder broke the pipes or the roof that results in leakage, then that must be covered by your home insurance.
+So let’s say the intruder broke the pipes or the roof which results in leakage, then that must be covered by your home insurance.